juancastillo0/leto/README.md

 # Examples

-Beside the tests from each package, you can find some usage example in the following directories:
+Beside the tests from each package, you can find some usage example in the following directories and external repositories:

 ## Code Generator example

-An example with multiple ways of creating a GraphQLSchema with different types and resolvers from code generation can be found in https://github.com/juancastillo0/leto/tree/main/leto_generator/example.
+An example with multiple ways of creating a GraphQLSchema with different GraphQL types and resolvers from code generation can be found in https://github.com/juancastillo0/leto/tree/main/leto_generator/example.

 ## Fullstack Dart Chat